 Evey winds up living with Finch.
 While Finch is explaining about his trip to Larkhill to Dominic you see a quick scene in which Evey is walking away from a vase of Scarlet Carsons, Finch is in the mirror holding a drink.

 In the memorial for those that died as a result of the virus, the statues are of children playing "Ring a Ring o' Roses".
 It is often assumed that the nursery rhyme was created in reference to the Great Plague of the mid 17th century, however this connection is considered baseless.

 The building used for the wide-angle shot of Evey on the balcony actually exists, although certain architectural details were digitally modified.
 It is located at 1 Cornhill, London, and is just across the street from the Bank of England.

-There are two references made to the notorious punk rock band "the sex pistols" particularly the two songs that were banned in England "God save the queen" and "Anarchy in the UK" the group was banned from England.
-Speaking about Revolution and anarchy, their bann marked an era of censorship.
-Three of the films main points
+There are two references made to the notorious punk rock band The Sex Pistols particularly the two songs that were banned in England "God save the queen" and "Anarchy in the UK" the group was banned from England.
+Speaking about Revolution and anarchy, their ban marked an era of censorship.
+Three of the films main points.

 The trivia items below may give away important plot points.

 There is a duality in the movie between V and Evey.
 As it is shown at the beginning of the movie V was created through fire (laboratory fire scene), signifying destruction and vengeance in contrast with this, later on in the movie (rooftop scene), Evey is reborn through water signifying rebirth and forgiveness.
 The movie ends with V's death, symbolizing the end of suffering and vengeance, leaving room for Evey.
 And so vengeance dies leaving room for forgiveness and destruction yields in front of rebirth.